-These days, if she’s not doing any of the above, Michelle can be found sailing on her 43’ sailboat that has been her home for nearly ten years.
+Michelle can be found in 2015 sailing on her 43’ sailboat, Momo, her home for twelve years, in SE Asia.
 Slowing life to a 5-knot pace, Michelle embraces a less-is-more approach to just about everything.
 Flash suits.

 * * *